Markay12/PythonDataAnalysisDocs/README.md

 ## Introduction

 What is data analysis?
 - Data analysis involves exploring, representing and understanding data.
-Whether this is large amounts of data (big data) or small amounts such as a local project, data anaylsis can be conducted in many forms.
+Whether this is large amounts of data (big data) or small amounts such as a local project, data analysis can be conducted in many forms.

 One major use of data analysis comes with *machine learning* which is a